Daniel-Schroeder15/Movies_project/README.md

 This week, each member of the group will be submitting a link to their GitHub repository, which contains all the deliverables for the presentation, GitHub, machine learning model, and database sections.

 ## Resources
-- Data Source: Kaggle
+- **Data Source: Kaggle
+  - Potential datasets: datasets_2745_4700_movies, MoviesOnStreamingPlatforms_updated, tmdb_5000_movies

-- Software:
+- **Software:
-Jupyter Notebook (anaconda python 3.7)
+  - Jupyter Notebook (anaconda python 3.7)
-PostgreSQL 11
+  - PostgreSQL 11
-AWS S3 and RDS
+  - AWS S3 and RDS
-MongoDB
+  - MongoDB
-Tableau
+  - Tableau

 ## Challenge Summary